 Note: When 0 is of integer type, it is regarded as +0 by these functions.
 We do not use the usual limit rules in this case, as these rules are not used for pow.

 Set rop to the power n of one plus op, following IEEE 754 for the special cases and exceptions.
-When n is zero and op is NaN or greater or equal to -1, rop is set to 1.
+In particular: